 2. Use your social network to spread the word

 If you promote your fundraiser on social media, you’ll be more likely to receive donations and keep the momentum going.
-If you’re comfortable with sharing your story we’ve seen that social media channels is one of the best ways to announce your relief fund to your community.
-Below, these tips can help you share in the most effective way:
+If you’re comfortable with sharing your story we’ve seen that social media channels are one of the best ways to announce your relief fund to your community.
+Below, these tips can help you share your resources in the most effective way:

 - Encourage your friends and family to share your fundraiser link.
 The extra exposure can boost both traffic and donations, and increases the likelihood of your reaching potential donors.

-- If you want to reach more potential donors beyond your immediate circle on Facebook, make sure that your posts about the relief fund are made public, rather than “friends only” so that everyone can view it.
+- If you want to reach more potential donors beyond your immediate circle on Facebook, make sure that your posts about the fundraiser are made public, rather than “friends only” so that everyone can view it.

 - On Twitter, tag your posts with the most popular hashtags associated with the situation—for example, #TexasStrong.